anyscale/madewithml.github.io/docs/courses/mlops/iteration.md

         - helps us understand the problem and discover what you don't know
         - helps us quickly identify shortcomings in the data, system, etc.
         - ease of experimentation: once we set up our system, we can easily evaluate future solutions
+        - allows for conversations with domain experts for feature engineering
+        - solution allows for v1 which can start the data collection process required for more sophisticated solutions

+## Application
+For our solution, we'll have an initial set of baselines where we'll start with a rule-based approach and then slowly add complexity (rule-based &rarr; regression &rarr; CNN).
+Though you are welcome to use any stochastic model you like because all the subsequent lessons are model agnostic.

+!!! note
+    For the purpose of this course, even our MVP will be an ML model, however we would normally deploy the rule-based approach first as long as it satisfies a performance threshold so we can quickly close the loop.

+As for monitoring and iterating on our solution, we'll be looking at things like overall performance, class specific performances, # of relevant tags, etc. We'll also create workflows to look at new data for anomalies, apply active learning, ease the annotation process, etc. More on this in our [testing](testing.md){:target="_blank"} and [monitoring](monitoring.md){:target="_blank"} lessons.

 ## Resources
 - [Machine Learning Systems Design](https://github.com/chiphuyen/machine-learning-systems-design/blob/master/build/build1/consolidated.pdf){:target="_blank"}